swiftlang/swift-evolution/proposals/0311-task-locals.md

 print("outside")
 ```

 Note that the `async` operation, similar to a `detach` operation is allowed to out-live the creating task.
-I.e. the operation is __not__ a child-task, and as such the usual technique of task-locals to rely on the task tree for storage of the taks-locals cannot be used here.
+I.e. the operation is __not__ a child-task, and as such the usual technique of task-locals to rely on the task tree for storage of the task-locals cannot be used here.

-The implementation ensures correctness of this by _copying_ all taks-local value bindings over to the new async task at the point of creation (line 3 in the above example).
-This means that such operation is slightly heavier than creating a plain child-task, because not only does the task have to be likel heap allocated, it also needs to copy over all task-local bindings from the creating task.
+The implementation ensures correctness of this by _copying_ all task-local value bindings over to the new async task at the point of creation (line 3 in the above example).
+This means that such operation is slightly heavier than creating a plain child-task, because not only does the task have to be likely heap allocated, it also needs to copy over all task-local bindings from the creating task.

-Please not that what is copied here are only the bindings, i.e. if a reference counted type was bound using `withValue` in the creting task, what is copied to the new task is a reference to the previous task, along with incrementing the reference count to it to keep the referenced object alive.
+Please not that what is copied here are only the bindings, i.e. if a reference counted type was bound using `withValue` in the creating task, what is copied to the new task is a reference to the previous task, along with incrementing its reference count to keep the referenced object alive.

 ---

 One other situation where a task might out-live the `withValue` lexical-scope is a specific anti-pattern within task groups.
-This situation is reliabily detected at runtime and cause a crash when it is encountered, along with a detailed explanation of the issue.
+This situation is reliably detected at runtime and cause a crash when it is encountered, along with a detailed explanation of the issue.

 The one situation where a `withLocal` scope is not enough to encapsulate the lifetime of a child-task is if the binding is performed _exactly_ around a TaskGroup's `group.spawn`, like this: